matthijscox/Blog/pages/2021-03-23-julia-tips.md

 ### Debugging

-Too be honest I hardly ever use the debugger.
+To be honest I hardly ever use the debugger.

 Debugging works out of the box in Visual Studio Code, you can see the [Julia-VSCode debugging guide](https://www.julia-vscode.org/docs/stable/userguide/debugging/) for more information.